Dog Licenses and Leash Laws

 - Seal access to areas under porches or sheds that may be an attractive shelter for wildlife.

-- Store trash in covered containers and do not put it out before the morning of the scheduled pick-up.
+- Store trash in covered containers, and do not put it out before the morning of the scheduled pick-up.

 Coyotes

-Coyotes are a fact of life in our area: It is important to remember that coyotes are extremely adaptable and can thrive in almost any environment, and many have adapted to living in an urban area.
+Coyotes are a fact of life in our area.
+It is important to remember that coyotes are extremely adaptable and can thrive in almost any environment, and many have adapted to living in an urban area.
 Under state regulations, coyotes can’t be relocated to other areas.
 However, communities can safely coexist with coyotes if they are given the right tools.

-Racoons and other Small Pests
+Raccoons and Other Small Pests

 Bears

-Although rare, bears have been known to visit the vicinity on occasion.
+Although rare, bears have been known to visit the area on occasion.
 If you see a bear in Columbine Valley, please call Arapahoe County dispatch at 303-795-4711 and ask for a Columbine Valley officer on duty.

 Roadkill